 Maple Leaf Stadium

-Back to the stadium… the team was attracting a lot of fans in the 1950s.
-Lol Solman sold the team to Jack Kent Cooke in 1951.
+Back to Maple Leaf Stadium… in the early 1950s, the ball club attracted many fans, and in 1951 the team was sold to Jack Kent Cooke.
 He was also the owner of the CKEY radio station.
-The Maple Leafs, who started playing in 1896 and are part of the top 100 minor league teams of all-time, flourished under Mr Cooke.
-He made some renovations to upkeep the stadium and used various techniques to promote the team but by the early 1960s, attendance started to dwindle.
-The team was sold a few times in the 1960s then moved to Louisville, Kentucky in 1968.
+The Maple Leafs, who started playing in 1896 and are part of the top 100 minor league teams of all time, flourished under Mr Cooke.
+He made some renovations to upkeep the stadium and used various techniques to promote the team, but by the early 1960s, attendance started to dwindle.
+The team was sold a few times in the 1960s, then moved to Louisville, Kentucky, in 1968.
 The stadium was demolished that same year.

 The Area Today

 Today, the land is part residential and home to Little Norway Park as well as a gas station.
-It also includes a street that’s been appropriately named Stadium Rd.
+The area also has a street that’s been appropriately named Stadium Rd.